How Does a Furnace Work?

 How does an electric furnace work?

-While an electric furnace does the same job as a gas furnace, it works slightly differently.
+While an electric furnace does the same job as a gas one, it works slightly differently.

 In an electric furnace, instead of a pilot light, there is an electrical system which starts the heating process through conductive coils.
 As the current goes through the coils it creates heat, warming the air.
 From there, the hot air is blown outward into the ducts.